Parika23/ClearFlag/README.md

 ### Core features

 - **🔍 Rule-based fraud & KYC detection** — transparent, explainable signals (new/untrusted device, first-time beneficiary, document mismatches, repeated resubmissions, high device risk, etc.), not a black box.
-- **🤖 AI-assisted reasoning** — each flagged case is sent to Google's **Gemini** along with the detected signals, and returns a plain-language explanation, a suggested action, and a "second look" field for the human reviewer.
-If no API key is configured, ClearFlag falls back to a deterministic, still-explainable rules-based summary — so the app always works, with or without a live key.
+- **🤖 AI-assisted reasoning** — each flagged case is sent to Google's **Gemini** along with the detected signals, and returns a plain language explanation, a suggested action, and a "second look" field for the human reviewer.
+If no API key is configured, ClearFlag falls back to a deterministic, still explainable rules based summary — so the app always works, with or without a live key.
 - **🎯 Training mode** — trainees guess the risk level on real (synthetic) cases, then see the correct answer with reasoning.
 Streaks and accuracy trends are tracked over time.
-- **➕ Add cases two ways** — manual entry, or bulk CSV upload (with per-row validation, so one bad row doesn't kill the batch).
+- **➕ Add cases two ways** — manual entry, or bulk CSV upload (with per row validation, so one bad row doesn't kill the batch).
 - **📊 Insights dashboard** — case volume, risk mix, most common signals, review backlog, training accuracy/streaks, and a small **decision-tree classifier** trained on the flagged cases as a sanity check against the transparent rules.
 - **📝 Human-in-the-loop review log** — every analyst decision (agree / override + note) is saved, so there's a record of human oversight, not just AI output.